 Some leaves are modified into spines to protect them from being damaged or eaten by animals.
 For eg., Opuntia.

 Also Read: Guttation

-For more information on Morphology of Leaves, its different types, modifications, structure and functions, keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on Morphology of Leaves, different types of leaves, parts of a leaf, its modifications, structure and functions, keep visiting BYJU’S website or download BYJU’S app for further reference.

 Frequently Asked Questions

 Morphology is the study of science that deals with the form and structure of an organism.
-It deals with the study of the parts and structural features of an organism.
+Morphology of leaves deals with the study of the structural features and parts of a leaf.

 What are the different types of leaves?

-Leaves are of two types-simple and compound leaves.
+There are two different types of leaves – simple and compound leaves.
 Simple leaves are lobed or divided but do not form distinct leaflets.
 Whereas, in a compound leaf the leaves are divided into distinct leaflets and each leaflet has a small petiole.